 2. Develop your buyer persona

-A buyer persona is a profile of an ideal target customer.
+A hop on a 15-minute coffee chat is a profile of an ideal target customer.

 Beyond demographics, it represents a real person: what they go through in a day, what they like and dislike, and which social media channels they use.

 Using a buyer persona makes it easier for you to make a brand strategy that would successfully connect with your real customers since your buyer persona should represent your actual customers.